storskegg/audio-spectrum-analyzer/PLANNING.md

 2. Add numerical entry (dialog, kinda like the oscilloscope?), and switch to doubles.
 The AD9833 clocked at 25MHz supports a resolution of 0.1 Hz, so that's all the precision we need.
 Also...that's really all I need for audio purposes, anyways.
 (Why doubles, when?
 I prefer to minimize type casting whenever possible.)

+## 5. ADC function - Basic

+The goal of this step is to familiarize myself with ADC accessors, perform basic RMS readings from an external signal generator (on my oscilloscope), and generally get comfortable performing reads without blocking code execution, and just dumping values to Serial, verifying against my lab tooling.

+## 6. UI Development II - Add ADC Control and Feedback

+As with the DDS function, I'll need to move control and feedback to the UI from Serial.
+Start/Stop reads, display the read value, control RMS buckets, etc. It would be good to use the DDS function hooked up to the ADC loopback style so that we can adjust the frequency of the sine wave, and verify that the Vrms reads remain consistent, as well as supporting the continued effort of non-blocking everywhere possible.

+## 7. ADC function - Advanced

+This may get split into multiple sub-steps, as you'll read about below.

+FFT time.
+We'll start with only a handful of bins...something easily spewable from the Serial line in ascii, or maybe CSV dump...doesn't really matter.
+Still, just a handful of bins, limited frequency range, test initially with the waveform generator on the oscilloscope, looking for harmonics--20 Hz is probably a good place to start, and keep and eye on 2nd, 3rd, 4th, and 5th order harmonics.
+Afterwards, use the DDS to supply the marker, also at 20 Hz, and compare the results to what's observable on the oscilloscope's FFT function.
+Ballpark correctness is all we need here at this time...just a sanity check.

+Ugh...and decide on a windowing function, or choose to support a handful of them (e.g. hamming, hanning, etc).

+Additionally, now is the time to support FFTs on sweep in addition to marker generation.
+A decision needs to be made whether to retain FFT data for each point in the sweep, or sum them as we go along, averaging in the end to produce a final verdict.
+Both might be good for different reasons...

+- individual FFT retention is good for looking at the voltage spectrum for a given fundamental + harmonics... something i'm expressly interested in, since the DUT on my bench this moment is a valve device being operated outside its linear-most bias regions, producing those nice even-order harmonics. additionally, this allows me to better report on the gain of the DUT at each frequency (both in terms of fundamental, and %THD re: the harmonics)
+- "lump average" after the sweep gives me spectrum power density, which is also useful for things like characterizing an instrument (e.g. harmonica X through microphone Y), which allows me to better tune high/low pass filters and tone stacks (essentially complicated pi-filters) on amplifiers, etc to give the best/desired compression, tone, etc.

+## 8. UI Development III - Add a Little FFT Display

+Like most of these steps, there's some spike work to be done, here.
+This is where I incorporate an FFT display into the UI.
+Probably better to find than to write, so I'll be doing my research.
+At the same time, if I find multiple projects that I like, but they each have some features that I want that others lack, then I may wind up rolling my own.
+I don't want good enough, feature-wise.
+On that note, features...

+On so many FFT displays, you get the rolling waterfall display, and I would definitely call that nice-to-have.
+It's not essential, but would be neat to see the spikes move across during a sweep.
+At the same time, if all goes well, the sweeps will be fast enough that it's not really work showing on a waterfall.
+Also, it's not the largest display, so UI real estate is valuable, and a waterfall would be the first thing to get cut in order to better display a layered line graph with axis labels and units, etc etc etc, not to mention the controls for the marker/sweep generator, etc.

+I'll also want to switch between visibility modes: Voltage spectrum of fundamentals and spectrum power density being the two big ones.
+It should be easy to switch between modes.

+There will likely be more noodling on this as time goes by.

+## 9. UI Development IV - Functional, Practical UI Design

+Up until this point, everything UI-related will have been super crufty, "good enough" for now design; and not practical for a finished product.
+So, I'm not aiming for distributable UI quality--it just has to work on my bench, so good enough for me, but that still means it needs to be practical.
+This is where I sit down, and design a polished UI, informed by my experiences with all of the prior UI steps.

+800x480, and about...4in? ish?
+It's little.
+Fine for now.

+## 10. UI Development V - Functional, Practical UI Implementation

+Now that it's designed, get it into code.

+## 11. Extended Features Consideration

+There are a lot of feature ideas I've had just in the course of writing this document, let along the ones I thought of prior.
+These all fall into the categories of necessary complexities (to be solved after the core of it all has been done), nice-to-haves, etc.

+What I need to do is start documenting them...here, I guess.
+Kind of a "tech radar" thing.